 As part of the phased return to football following the easing of the latest coronavirus lockdown, Consett AFC has been required to prepare a detailed risk assessment for anyone using Belle View Stadium.

 A great deal of work has taken place prior to the easing of restrictions to make everyone visiting the facility as safe as possible.

 From 29 March 2021 organised sport is allowed to recommence, though no spectators are allowed to be present, except for carers for people with disabilities, or adults needed to supervise under-18s in a safeguarding role.

-Once inside, supporters should remain socially distanced, gather in groups of no more than six, and spread out, in line with wider government guidance.
+Inside the stadium, people should remain socially distanced, gather in groups of no more than six, and spread out, in line with wider government guidance.

-The club’s full risk assessment, prepared on 19 July and updated on 19 August by our Covid-19 officer, chairman Frank Bell, is available to view HERE.
+The club’s full risk assessment, prepared on 19 July, 2020, updated on 19 August 2020, and updated again on 25 March 2021, by our Covid-19 officer, chairman Frank Bell, is available to view HERE.

 PLEASE DO YOUR BIT TO STOP THE SPREAD OF COVID-19 BY SOCIALLY DISTANCING AND FOLLOWING THE LATEST GOVERNMENT GUIDELINES.